Boudani-Aziz/m4riachi-laravel-livewire-crud/README.md

 # Laravel Livewire Crud

-A simple Laravel Livewire crud (create, read, update, delete) example with pagination, search and order, if can help any one,
+A simple Laravel Livewire crud (create, read, update, delete) example with pagination, search, order and file upload. if can help any one,

 ## Configuration
 - php ^7.3